vivienhenz24/fuzzy-canary/packages/core/README.md

 - `process.env.FUZZYCANARY_TOKEN` or `process.env.NEXT_PUBLIC_FUZZYCANARY_TOKEN`

 Optional names can be set via `window.FUZZYCANARY_OPTIONS`, data attributes (`data-fuzzycanary-header`, `data-fuzzycanary-meta`, `data-fuzzycanary-skip-bots`), or env vars (`FUZZYCANARY_HEADER`, `FUZZYCANARY_META`, `FUZZYCANARY_SKIP_BOTS`).

+If you omit both token and sentences, the SDK picks a random bundled sentence from `src/sentences.yaml` to keep crawlers busy with zero setup.